 - Implement picture systems to improve communication among all parties involved in the care and help patients with mental impairments to perform daily living activities independently

 As people age, changes in hearing, vision, smell, touch, and taste may occur.
-Risk factors include growing older, exposure to frequent/excessive noise and diseases.
-These changes can affect your quality of life and ability to interact with your family and friends and your surroundings.
+Risk factors include growing older, exposure to frequent/excessive noise, and diseases.
+These changes can affect older adults’ quality of life and ability to interact with their family and friends and their surroundings.

 Several common conditions affect hearing in older adults:

 - High-frequency hearing loss – hinders the ability to hear high pitched sound

 - Impacted ear wax – causes hearing loss, pain, and dizziness